West View of Cast Iron Bridge... (rectangular) – bridge 14

 Phillips & Co, Sunderland Pottery

-The imprint on the first jug below is much lighter, which makes comparison of the transfers difficult, but all three have a diagonal scratch below the first lamp post to the right of the centre of the bridge.
+The imprint on the first jug below is much lighter, which makes comparison of the transfers difficult, but all three have the diagonal flag described above.
+This does not appear on the 'Dixon & Co' marked items (see section below).

 Below, a jug shown with 'Ascent of Aerial Balloon' transfer.
 There's a similar jug from the Willett Collection, shown in Baker, p61, and dated 1813–1819.
+However, the Phillips version of the bridge transfer was likely phased out in 1818 when the Dixon, Austin & Co partnership began.
+I have not recorded any examples with pink lustre.

 Dixon & Co, Sunderland Pottery